Cosmic-ray database update: ultra-high energy, ultra-heavy, and anti-nuclei cosmic-ray data (CRDB v4.0): Database structure and updates

 \item \code{ID}: unique identifier for a data.

-\item \code{NUM} and \code{DEN}: direct detection CR experiments measure fluxes (in unit of $E_{\rm unit}^{-1}\,{\rm m}^{-2}\,{\rm s}^{-1}\,{\rm sr}^{-1}$) or ratios (no unit), with $E_{\rm unit}$ in GeV, GeV/n, or GV in \crdb{}.
+\item \code{NUM} and \code{DEN}: a data quantity is a single item (\code{NUM}) or a ratio of two items (\code{NUM} and \code{DEN}).
+The former usually corresponds to a measured flux (in unit of $E_{\rm unit}^{-1}\,{\rm m}^{-2}\,{\rm s}^{-1}\,{\rm sr}^{-1}$, with $E_{\rm unit}$ in GeV, GeV/n, or GV in \crdb{}) and the latter to a ratio of fluxes (no unit).
 Depending on the detector charge and isotopic resolution, the measured quantities are isotopes (e.g. $^{12}$\code{C}), elements (e.g. \code{C}), or even groups of elements; the latter case mostly applies for UHCR and UHECR data (see next sections).
 Indirect detection CR experiments also provide shower-related quantities (with their specific units) that we plan to add in the future.
-To allow for this flexibility, we define a \code{CR\_QUANTITY} table which contains a list of names including CR isotope names, element names, and names for relevant groups of elements or other significant measurable quantities (e.g. \code{AllParticles}, see Table~\ref{tab:cr_quantity} for new names in \crdbv{4.0}): a data quantity is thus a single item (\code{NUM}) or a ratio of two items (\code{NUM} and \code{DEN}).
+To allow for these various possibilities, we define a \code{CR\_QUANTITY} table which contains a list of names including CR isotope names, element names, and names for relevant groups of elements or other significant measurable quantities (e.g. \code{AllParticles}, see Table~\ref{tab:cr_quantity} for new names in \crdbv{4.0}).

-\item \code{E-AXIS}: depending on the detector type (calorimeter, spectrometer, etc.), different energy types are measured in experiments and provided in publications.
-A conversion into a common unit is not possible for all data sets and therefore \crdb{} stores the data in the original energy type, which is one of the following: total $(E_{\rm tot})$ or kinetic energy $(E_{\rm k}\!=\!E_{\rm tot}-m)$ in GeV; rigidity $({\cal R}\!=\!p/(Ze))$ in GV; kinetic energy per nucleon $(E_{\rm k/n}\!=\!E_k/A)$ in GeV/n; or total energy par nucleon $(E_{\rm tot/n}\!=\!E_{\rm tot}/A)$ in GeV/A.
+\item \code{E-AXIS}: the database energy types are \code{ETOT}, \code{EK}, \code{R}, \code{EKN}, and \code{ETOTN}.
+In \crdb{}, they correspond to the total $(E_{\rm tot})$ and kinetic energy $(E_{\rm k}\!=\!E_{\rm tot}-m)$ set in GeV, rigidity $({\cal R}\!=\!p/(Ze))$ in GV, kinetic energy per nucleon $(E_{\rm k/n}\!=\!E_k/A)$ in GeV/n, and total energy per nucleon $(E_{\rm tot/n}\!=\!E_{\rm tot}/A)$ in GeV/A. Depending on the detector principle (calorimeter, spectrometer, etc.), different energy types are measured in experiments and provided in publications, and in \crdb{}, the data are always stored as published (see App.~\ref{app:Econversion} for conversion).